Cellular Respiration (Principles): Measure energy consumption during exercise Virtual Lab

 Experiment using a mouse model to understand the role of glucose, lactic acid and oxygen during exercise.
 Apply your knowledge from mouse experiments and of glycolysis, the Krebs cycle and the electron transport chain to help basketball players perform their best during their game.

-Screenshots of Cellular Respiration (Principles) Virtual Lab Simulation
+Explore Cellular Respiration (Principles): Measure energy consumption during exercise Virtual Lab Simulation

 Engage students in science through interactive learning scenarios.
 Simulate experiments, train lab techniques, and teach theory through visual experiences that enhance long-term learning outcomes.

 250+ Web-based simulations that can be played on laptops and tablets without installing any software